chulminy/CIVE497-CIVE700/task/task7/README.md

 Hint: You can reuse the code that you are developing in Problem 4.
 Like `cover.jpg`, you need to prepare cover images and name them.
 Note this problem **cannot** be solved using Hough transform.

-Hint: The book cover can be obtained from web.
+Hint: You should download the book covers from web.

 ## Problem 6: Image Stitching (30 points)